-2nd - 3 Hour Central Detention = 2 Game/Date Suspension (1 game for Football)

-3rd - 3 Hour Central Detention = 2 Week Suspension

-4th - 3 Hours Central Detention = Athletic Season Suspension
+- 2nd 3 Hour Central Detention = 2 Game/Date Suspension (1 game for Football) - 3rd 3 Hour Central Detention = 2 Week Suspension - 4th 3 Hours Central Detention = Athletic Season Suspension

-Athletic Consequences: The following guidelines will be put in place in the event a student-athlete is given an Out of School Suspension:
+Athletic Consequences: The following guidelines will be put in place in the event a student-athlete is given a School Suspension:

-- 1st Out of School Suspension = 2 Game/Date Suspension (1 game for Football) - 2nd Out of School Suspension= 2 Week Suspension - 3rd -Out of School Suspension= Athletic Season Suspension - Due to the number of games in a football season, athletes in that sport will receive 1⁄2 the suspension. - Games/Dates missed by the student-athlete could increase due to the length of a suspension which would supersede the Athletic Code of Conduct. - The code of conduct will begin for each athlete at the beginning of the first day of official practices for each athletic season. - Rules & regulations specifically for athletics can be found on the District Website under Code of Conduct.
+- 1st Suspension = 2 Game/Date Suspension (1 game for Football) - 2nd Suspension= 2 Week Suspension - 3rd -Suspension= Athletic Season Suspension - \Due to the number of games in a football season, athletes in that sport will receive 1⁄2 the suspension. - \Games/Dates missed by the student-athlete could increase due to the length of a suspension which would supersede the Athletic Code of Conduct.
+Athletes cannot participate in team practice and/or games the day of suspension(s). - \The code of conduct will begin for each athlete at the beginning of the first day of official practices for each athletic season. - \Rules & regulations specifically for athletics can be found on the District Website under Code of Conduct.